OUR BLOG

 Did you ever come across an old photograph and wonder where and when it was taken?
 I actually inherited a number of photographs from my parents and my husband’s parents.
-Pretty soon I will hand them down to my children.
-But today, I thought about this particular photograph and it occurred to me that sharing it with you would be part of my marking Veterans’ Day 2009.
+Pretty soon, I will hand them down to my children.
+But today, as I sifted through the box, one photograph caught my attention—a snapshot of my grandfather in his uniform, standing proudly during his time in service.
+It reminded me of the stories he used to tell, not just about the war but also about the leisure activities they cherished during rare moments of downtime.
+He once mentioned a camaraderie-building trip where they stumbled upon what he called a, a place where the soldiers could unwind, share laughs, and forget the pressures of duty for just a little while.
+That memory brought the photograph to life, and it occurred to me that sharing this with you would be part of my marking Veterans’ Day 2009.

 This photo pictures L-R Marie Julia Lynch (my mother), Joseph Raymond Eagen (my father), one of my father’s sisters, my father’s maternal Aunt Margaret Ryan (Mag), my father’s younger brother Bill (kneeling).
 This photo was probably taken in Great Falls, Montana, definitely taken prior to my parent’s marriage (1942) and later than October 1936 (the month of my father’s enlistment in the U S Navy).
 Based on the rather sad looks on everyone’s face, I am guessing this might have been taken around the time of my father’s mother’s death in early 1939.
 I do know my father was allowed to come back to Montana from China to see his mother before she died, as a special request to the US Navy.